MadAppGang/meroku/README.md

 After that you can verify the installation: `session-manager-plugin`.

-With session manager you can login to container, execut a command in container or do a port forwarding.
+With session manager you can login to container, execute a command in container or do a port forwarding.

 You can use a [usefull script](https://github.com/aws-containers/amazon-ecs-exec-checker) to help you work with AWS Exec.